rishijatania/Twitter-App/README.md

 The scripts deploys the infrastructure using terraform scripts and ask for the details required to populate the secrets in the following order:

-1. Name of the 4 secret files you would like to use.
-(Press enter for the first 4 prompts)
-2. MongoDB Cluster URI
+1. MongoDB Cluster URI
-3. MongoDB Name
+2. MongoDB Name
-4. Slack Webhook URI
+3. Slack Webhook URI
-5. JWT Secret (Can be any random string)
+4. JWT Secret (Can be any random string)
-6. Rapid API Key
+5. Rapid API Key
-7. AWS Access Key
+6. AWS Access Key
-8. AWS Secret Access Key
+7. AWS Secret Access Key
-9. S3 Bucket Name
+8. S3 Bucket Name

 Once secrets have been generated the script execution continues and deploys K8 cluster services.